OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-048.md

 ## Psalm 48:9

-> We have thought over Your mercy, God,
+> We have reflected on Your mercy, God,
 > In the midst of Your temple.

 ## Psalm 48:10

-> As is Your name, God,
+> As Your name is renowned, God,
-> So is Your praise to the ends of the earth;
+> So is Your praise throughout the earth;
 > Your right hand is full of righteousness.

 ## Psalm 48:11

-> Mount Zion shall be glad,
+> Let Mount Zion be joyful,
-> The daughters of Judah shall rejoice
+> Let the daughters of Judah celebrate
 > Because of Your judgments.

 ---

 ## Psalm 48:12

-> Walk around Zion and encircle her;
+> Walk around Zion and go around her;
 > Count her towers;

 ## Psalm 48:13

 > Consider her ramparts;
-> Go through her palaces,
+> Pass through her palaces,
 > So that you may tell of it to the next generation.

 ## Psalm 48:14

-> For such is God,
-> Our God forever and ever;
+> For this God is our God forever and ever;
-> He will lead us until death.
+> He will guide us even unto death.